Nairobi, Kenya. 31 October 2025

 Lillian Mwai-Ndegwa,Kenya Country Director at TradeMark Africa added, “This is Kenya’s first attempt to create a subnational competitiveness index comparable to global benchmarks, effectively localising the concept of ease of doing business to the realities of devolution.
 The CCI appreciates the development we have achieved so far, but more importantly, it points to where the next opportunities lie.”

-Counties rich in natural and human capital, particularly in arid and semi-arid regions, are highlighted as Kenya’s new frontiers of opportunity.
-These areas, endowed with renewable energy potential, climate-smart agricultural capacity, and strategic trade locations, present significant prospects for investors, policymakers, and development partners.
+Counties with high renewable energy potential, climate-smart agricultural capacity, and strategic trade locations, particularly in arid and semi arid regions, emerge as Kenya’s new frontiers of opportunity and present significant prospects for investors, policymakers, and development partners.

-By leveraging the findings of the Index, MITI, KenInvest, and partners will convene county representatives to enhance investor readiness and help each county articulate its comparative advantage.
+MITI, KenInvest, and partners plan to convene county representatives to enhance investor readiness and help each county articulate its comparative advantage.

-The County Competitiveness Index 2024 serves as an important guiding tool for policymakers, investors, and development partners seeking to strengthen Kenya’s business environment, attract sustainable investment, and ensure that the benefits of growth are shared across all regions.
+The County Competitiveness Index 2024 is expected to serve as a key reference for policymakers, investors, and development partners working to shape a more balanced and sustainable growth agenda across all regions.